Statue of George Whitefield: Removal

 On July 2, 2020, the university administration announced that the statue of Whitefield would be removed.
 In the statement issued by University President Amy Gutmann, Provost Wendell Pritchett, and Vice President Craig Carnaroli, they highlighted Whitefield's support of slavery and his successful push to legalize slavery in the Province of Georgia.
 Concerning the statue, they stated that "[h]onoring him with a statue on our campus is inconsistent with our University's core values" and that "there is absolutely no justification for having a statue honoring him at Penn".
-The statement also noted that several other people involved in the creation and conduct of the university had owned slaves, including Franklin, but that, unlike Whitefield, Franklin later changed his opinions on slavery and became an abolitionist.
+The statement also noted that several other people involved in the creation and conduct of the university had enslaved people, including Franklin, but that, unlike Whitefield, Franklin later changed his opinions on slavery and became an abolitionist.
 In the same announcement, the university declared the creation of the Campus Iconography Group, which would study other pieces of university iconography and report to the university administration.
 The move came after the murder of George Floyd amidst the subsequent George Floyd protests, which contributed to a nationwide racial reckoning in the United States.
-Around this time, Princeton University, another Ivy League university, had announced that they would be renaming a building that had been named after U.S. President Woodrow Wilson due to his racist views, while in Philadelphia, a statue of Frank Rizzo near Philadelphia City Hall was removed due to his racist actions.
+Around this time, Princeton University, another Ivy League university, had announced that it would be renaming a building that had been named after U.S. President Woodrow Wilson due to his racist views, while in Philadelphia, a statue of Frank Rizzo near Philadelphia City Hall was removed due to his racist actions.
 About a month before this, on June 19, The Daily Pennsylvanian (the university's student newspaper) had published an opinion piece that called for the statue to be removed.
 Less than a year before this, the same author had opined that the statue should remain, but with additional markers that contextualized the statue.